Province of Agrigento

 The province of Agrigento (provincia di Agrigento; pruvincia di Girgenti) was a province in the autonomous island region of Sicily in Italy, situated on its south-western coast.
 Following the suppression of the Sicilian provinces, it was replaced in 2015 by the Free Municipal Consortium of Agrigento (Italian: libero consorzio comunale di Agrigento).

-As of 2025, the area has a population of 408,059 in an area of 3052.59 km2 across its 43 municipalities (comuni).
+It has a population of 407,041 in an area of 3052.59 km2 across its 43 municipalities.

 History

 Greek colonists from Gela founded the province in the 6th century BC as Akragas.
 Carthage destroyed the province in 406 BC, but it was later ruled by the Romans, Goths, Byzantines, and Arabs.
 The Arabs rebuilt several parts of the province.
 Several ancient Doric temples were constructed during the 6th and 5th century BC to worship Hercules, Jupiter, Juno, Castor, Pollux, and Demeter.
 They are located in the Valley of Temples (Italian: Valle dei Templi).
 The ancient temples and other architectural structures were built using the stones of the hills near Capo San Marco.